Overview of Pond Components

 An Overview of Water Gardening Components

 Water features are still growing in popularity for many good reasons.
 A water feature, whether a pond or fountain, enhances any yard or garden.
-The sound of moving water creates a mood that is soothing.
+The sound of moving water soothes like nothing else.
 Moving water also attracts birds and other wildlife.
 The ecosystem that develops in a water garden provides the opportunity for children or anyone with the interest to study nature close-hand.
-The life cycles of many animals can be observed.
 The observation of the life cycle of fish, frogs and dragonflies is a great learning experience as well as entertaining.
 A pond provides other textures and dimensions adding interest to the garden.
 Waterlilies add not only visual interest but many are also very fragrant.

 So you have decided that you want to enjoy some of the many benefits that a water garden offers.
 The first thing you should do whether you are planning to build the pond yourself or have it professionally built is to become acquainted with the various components that make up a water garden.
 If you choose these products carefully you should have a great pond experience.

 For a formal fountain with an intricate shape the best choice may be concrete.
-Concrete however is not the best choice for an ornamental pond, especially if owner-built.
+Concrete however is not usually the best choice for an ornamental pond, especially if owner-built.
 Concrete requires expertise to make a stable pond lining.
-Concrete requires yearly maintenance and you must wait a few months after completion before pond life can be added.
+Concrete also requires regular maintenance.

 The average person who decides to build a pond will use either a plastic or rubber flexible liner or a preformed hard plastic liner.
 Preformed plastic liners are generally too small for a suitable pond.
 They also do not allow for you to design the shape of the pond and they have a short life span.
 Plastic liners are available for a cost that is less than hard liners in most cases.
 Plastic liners are a good choice for large ponds (1/4 acre or larger) as this material is light weight and can be made in single sheets to cover ponds up to approximately an acre in size.